Police Officers Faces

 Police Officers Faces (POF)

-The above GIF file contains one hundred randomly selected sample images from the “POF” face recognition dataset, each of which has been annotated with the Big Lips face attribute label.
-In order to protect the privacy of the individuals depicted, the faces have been redacted.
+The GIF above displays 100 randomly selected sample images from the “POF” face recognition dataset, each annotated with the Big Lips facial attribute label.
+In compliance with privacy considerations, all facial features have been redacted.

-The above GIF file contains one hundred randomly selected sample images from the “POF” face recognition dataset, each of which has been annotated with the Mouth Closed face attribute label.
-In order to protect the privacy of the individuals depicted, the faces have been redacted.
+The GIF above displays 100 randomly selected sample images from the “POF” face recognition dataset, each annotated with the Mouth Closed facial attribute label.
+In compliance with privacy considerations, all facial features have been redacted.

-The above GIF file contains one hundred randomly selected sample images from the “POF” face recognition dataset, each of which has been annotated with the Square Face face attribute label.
-In order to protect the privacy of the individuals depicted, the faces have been redacted.
+The GIF above displays 100 randomly selected sample images from the “POF” face recognition dataset, each annotated with the Square Face facial attribute label.
+In compliance with privacy considerations, all facial features have been redacted.

-The above GIF file contains one hundred randomly selected sample images from the “POF” face recognition dataset, each of which has been annotated with the No Eyewear face attribute label.
-In order to protect the privacy of the individuals depicted, the faces have been redacted.
+The GIF above displays 100 randomly selected sample images from the “POF” face recognition dataset, each annotated with the No Eyewear facial attribute label.
+In compliance with privacy considerations, all facial features have been redacted.

-The above GIF file contains one hundred randomly selected sample images from the “POF” face recognition dataset, each of which has been annotated with the Arched Eyebrows face attribute label.
-In order to protect the privacy of the individuals depicted, the faces have been redacted.
+The GIF above displays 100 randomly selected sample images from the “POF” face recognition dataset, each annotated with the Arched Eyebrows facial attribute label.
+In compliance with privacy considerations, all facial features have been redacted.

-The above GIF file contains one hundred randomly selected sample images from the “POF” face recognition dataset, each of which has been annotated with the Middle Aged face attribute label.
-In order to protect the privacy of the individuals depicted, the faces have been redacted.
+The GIF above displays 100 randomly selected sample images from the “POF” face recognition dataset, each annotated with the Middle Aged facial attribute label.
+In compliance with privacy considerations, all facial features have been redacted.

 Context #